-Eukanuba Breed Specific Formulas receives the Advisor’s mid-tier rating of 3.5 stars.
+Eukanuba Breed Specific Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Eukanuba Breed Specific product line includes eight dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Eukanuba Breed Specific product line includes seven dry dog foods, all claimed to meet AAFCO nutrient profiles for adult maintenance.

 The following is a list of recipes available at the time of this review.